tobiager/Erdus/README.md

 ---

 ## 🤝 Contributing

+Please read the [Contributing Guide](CONTRIBUTING.md) before getting started.

 1. Fork and create a `feat/my-improvement` branch.
-2. `npm i` and `npm run dev`.
+2. Run `npm i` and `npm run dev`.
 3. Include an example `.erdplus` file when relevant.
 4. Open a PR — contributions are welcome!

 ---